Young and Menace: Composition

 Andrew Trendell of NME described "Young and Menace" as an industrial and EDM song, in contrast to the pop-punk and pop rock sound of the band’s previous album, American Beauty/American Psycho.
 Anna Gaca of Spin described the song as bringing together "EDM drops" and "heavy metal bombast".
 Britney Stapos of Rolling Stone described it as "harsh electro-rock".

 Music video

 The music video for "Young and Menace" premiered on April 27, 2017 on Fall Out Boy's official Vevo and YouTube channels.
 A trailer ran for it briefly in select Chicago theatres on April 21, 2017.

 The music video features a young biracial child suffering through domestic violence within their household.
 The child's parents are dressed as llama/alpaca puppet "monsters".
 Wentz has stated "The concept of the video is realizing that your place in the world is maybe not just what you thought it was growing up.
 I grew up as a weird kid in a place where I felt like I didn't fit it.
 It wasn't until punk/rock and stuff where I felt like I found other people [who] similarly didn't fit in."
+The llama puppets were designed and developed for the music video by New York based Furry Puppet Studio.